 Safe Kids is committed to keeping you informed about recalls of products that can put kids at risk.
 This recall report includes purple elephant, lion, pink bear, lady bug, blue puppy, duck, monkey, and princess cat children’s robes and nearly 90,000 baby gates in the U.S. and Canada.
 The Safe Kids’ recall center is a unique place where parents and caregivers can go to stay up-to-date on recalls of all child-related products.

 SIGN UP!
-Did you know that over 200,000 Britax B-Safe car seats were recalled this month?
+Did you know that 50,000 pounds of Yummy Spoonfuls chicken bites were recalled this month?
 Would you have wanted to be among the first to know?
 Sign-up for our twice-monthly recall email.

 June 7, 2017 CPSC; Madison Mill recalls Foldaway expandable baby gates because a young child’s neck can fit into the “V” shaped opening along the top edge of the gate, posing entrapment and strangulation hazards to young children.
 Units: 25,100 (an additional 64,800 were sold in Canada).